A topic from the subject of Kinetics in Chemistry.

 Procedure:

-- Use clean glassware and equipment.
+- Use clean and dry glassware to avoid contamination.